githedgehog/docs/docs/install-upgrade/overview.md

 ```

 Where `/dev/sda` is a disk you want to install Control Node to and `ignition.json` is the `control-os/ignition.json`
 file from previous step uploaded to the Flatcar installer.
+This installer reaches out to the publically available images to download, verify and install flatcar to the given disk.

 The installation is finished when you see a message similar to the following: